berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

     (define remaining-cards butlast)

-This is more work to type in, but the result is much more readable.
-If for some reason we wanted to modify the program to add up the cards left to right instead of right to left, we'd have trouble editing the original version because we wouldn't know which butlast to change.
-In the new version it's easy to keep track of which function does what.
+While the code is much longer, it is more readable, meaning it is easier to understand what the code does by looking at just the code itself.
+Here, we know what each of the `butlast` does to function: one gets the rank of the card, and the other gets the remaining cards in the hand.
+If for some reason we wanted to modify the program to add up the cards left to right instead of right to left, editing the original version would be troublesome because we wouldn't know which `butlast` to change.
+It would be easier to do so in the new version as we know which butlast does what.
 The auxiliary functions like `rank` are called **selectors** because they select one component of a multi-part datum.

-Actually **we're violating the data abstraction** when we type in a hand of cards as '(3h 10c 4d) because that assumes we know how the cards are represented--namely, as words combining the rank number with a one-letter suit.
+Actually **we're violating the data abstraction** when we type in a hand of cards as '(3h 10c 4d) because that assumes we know how the cards are represented-- a card respresented as a word that has a rank number and a one-letter suit.

-_Then how can I represent the cards without violating the data abstraction?_
+_So, how can I represent the cards without violating the data abstraction?_

 We need a constructor.

-## constructors and selectors
+## Constructors and Selectors

 Constructors allow the user to "glue" data together into a [compound data object](https://edge.edx.org/courses/uc-berkeley/cs61as-1x/SICP/wiki/cs61as-1x /compound-data).
-Once an object has been created with a constructor, selectors allow the user to extract data from the abstract data type.
+Once an object has been created using a constructor, users can use selectors on the object to extract certain data from this abstract data type.
 A user is able to use these constructors and selectors without any information about the underlying implementation.
+Let's look at the following example for better understanding.

 Here's a newly defined card representation using the constructors `make-card` and `make-hand:`